ccmbioinfo/crg2/README.md

 ## Extra targets

-The following targets are not included in the main Snakefile and can be requested in `snakemake` command-line.
+The following output files are not included in the main Snakefile and can be requested in `snakemake` command-line.

 1. HPO annotated reports:
   Reports from coding, panel and panel-flank can be annotated with HPO terms whenever HPO file is available with us.
 This is done mainly for monthly GenomeRounds.
-HPO annotated files are placed in directory: `report/hpo_annotated` using the following command:
+HPO annotated TSV files are created in directory: `report/hpo_annotated` using the following command:

-  `snakemake --use-conda -s $SF --conda-prefix $CP --profile ${PBS} -p report/hpo_annotated` The reason to not include this in Snakefile is because there is currently no way to schedule `rule annotate_hpo` after `rule allsnvreport`. `rule allsnvreport` output is defined as directory, whereas the `rule annotate_hpo` requires actual reports created inside the directory.
+  `snakemake --use-conda -s $SF --conda-prefix $CP --profile ${PBS} -p report/hpo_annotated`

+ The reason to not include this output in Snakefile is that the output of `rule allsnvreport` is a directory and hence snakemake will not check for the creation of final csv reports.
+So, users are required to make sure the csv reports are created in the three folders above, and then request for the output of `rule annotate_hpo` separately on command-line (or append to the dnaseq_cluster.pbs).

+## Other outputs
+CNV and SV comparison outputs are not yet part of the pipeline.
+Please follow the steps 7 & 8 in [crg](https://github.com/ccmbioinfo/crg#7-cnv-report) to generate the following three TSVs (this is also required for GenomeRounds)
+1. <FAMILYID>.<DATE>.cnv.withSVoverlaps.tsv
+2. <FAMILYID>.unfiltered.wgs.sv.<VER>.<DATE>.withCNVoverlaps.tsv
+3. <FAMILYID>.wgs.sv.<VER>.<DATE>.withCNVoverlaps.tsv